juntao/arenztopia/content/tourism.md

 Tourism is a major industry, and this section functions like a guidebook.

-## Arenztopia City
+# Arenztopia City

 Arenztopia City was founded in 1565.
 It is a very large city with a great reputation.
 It contains countless fun things and a wealth of different experiences.
+[See a map](/ArenztopiaCityCenterMap.pdf)

-# Hotels
+## Hotels

 Hotel De Luxe $$$ The Hotel De Luxe is the top hotel in Arenztopia City.
 Although very expensive (750-1000$ per night), it comes with spectacular veiws over the city and bay.
 This hotel is top-of-the-line luxurious.
 The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms, plus super fast on-demand room service.
 *1602 Longhorn Street*